EpsiPository/TexTran/README.md

 	}
 }
 ```
 After adding more content to the definitions, just run `Build > Transform all T4 templates` or build the solution to re-generate all code.
 If you added an `Entity`, there will also be a `DbSet<Entity>` added to the generated DbContext. `EntityTypeConfigurations` have to be written manually, but these are also added to the `DbContext` when transforming the templates.

 ### Set up DB

-You can set the DbContextName in `TexTran.Transformer.TransformManager.ttinclude`.
+You can set the DbContextName in `TexTran.Transformer.TransformDirectives.ttinclude`.
 Add your entities to the definition files and run a `Add-Migration Initial` command in the Package Manager Console followed by `Update-Database` to create the database.
 Don't forget to create a migration every time you change the database model.

 ## TO DO